Icinga/icinga-powershell-plugins/doc/plugins/15-Invoke-IcingaCheckUptime.md

 e.g 'C:\Users\Icinga\Backup' the system has been running for 10 days, WARNING is set to 15d, CRITICAL is set to 30d.
 In this case the check will return OK.
 More Information on https://github.com/Icinga/icinga-powershell-plugins

+## Permissions

+To execute this plugin you will require to grant the following user permissions.

+### WMI Permissions

+* Root\Cimv2

 ## Arguments

 | Argument | Type | Required | Default | Description |